vegetableclean/chieh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Electrical and Computer Englineering, University of Arizona</a>.
-1230 E. Speedway Blvd., Tucson, AZ 85721, USA.

 profile:
   align: right